RanaUniverse/xubuntu_xfce_settings/README.md

 * xfce4-desktop.xml - Checking (Desktop Interface)

 * xsettings.xml & xfwm4.xml - Checking (Maybe the dark theme will work from here)

+* Thunar.xml - It saves the file manager settings and user interface.

+### Some informations

+*.
+I dont know if the wallpapers will works fine or not

+*.
+I dont get the dark and white theme how will work :- The Theme will be in a place